yangshun/tech-interview-handbook/contents/interview-formats-top-companies.md

   - 1 x Algorithm over HackerRank CodePair and Skype
 - Onsite (General):
   - 2 x Algorithm on whiteboard
-  - 1 x Decomposition (system design) on whiteboard
+  - 1 x Decomposition (System Design) on whiteboard
 - Onsite (Front End):
   - 1 x Front end on your own laptop.
 This session lasts about 1.5 hours.
 Use any library/framework
-  - 1 x Decomposition (system design) on whiteboard
+  - 1 x Decomposition (System Design) on whiteboard
 - Tips:
   - I opted to use React and had to set up projects on the spot using `create-react-app`
   - You may be asked to meet with Engineering Managers after the technical sessions and it's not necessarily a good/bad thing